House Structural Inspection

 In this article, we'll explain what technical inspection is, why should you carry it out, and importantly, in which cases may a buyer withdraw his offer after carrying out an investigation.

 An independent visual inspection of an existing house that a buyer could carry out before buying a house in the Netherlands.
 The investigation gives the buyer an overview of the house's condition, managed by a qualified inspector.
 The inspector follows a checklist that covers the house and checks the issues that were mentioned in the selling questionnaire (de vragenlijst).

 Why carry out a structural inspection?

-Whether it is an owner-occupied or rental property, a survey is essential for investigating issues that a buyer might miss at a regular home visit.
+Whether it is an owner-occupied or rental property, a survey is essential for investigating issues a buyer might miss at a regular home visit.
 Provided that you're planning to renovate your home before moving in, an inspection rapport points out both immediate and future issues that your contractor could address.

 The importance of the structural inspection is huge.
 Once a buyer sets it as a resolutive condition, she may, withdraw her offer and even cancel the purchase agreement.

 In which cases?

 Let's start with seeing step-by-step how does the investigation work.